-Academy Museum of Motion Pictures to open in December 2020
+**Postponed** – Academy Museum of Motion Pictures opening moved to September 2021

 About the Academy Museum of Motion Pictures

 The Academy Museum will be the world’s premier institution dedicated to the art and science of movies.
-Located on Wilshire and Fairfax in Los Angeles, the Museum will be simultaneously immersive, experimental, educational, and entertaining.
-More than a museum, this dynamic film center will offer unparalleled experiences and insights into movies and movie-making.
-Designed by Pritzker Prize–winning architect Renzo Piano, the Museum is restoring and revitalizing the historic Saban Building—formerly known as the May Company building (1939)—at the corner of Wilshire Boulevard and Fairfax Avenue.
-The Saban Building will feature six floors, including exhibition spaces, the 288-seat Ted Mann Theatre, the Shirley Temple Education Studio, special event spaces, conservation areas, a café, and store.
+Opening on September 30, 2021, the museum will be simultaneously immersive, experimental, educational, and entertaining.
+More than a museum, this dynamic film centre will offer unparallelled experiences and insights into movies and moviemaking.
+Designed by Pritzker Prize–winning architect Renzo Piano, the museum is restoring and revitalizing the historic Saban Building—formerly known as the May Company building (1939)—at the corner of Wilshire Boulevard and Fairfax Avenue in Los Angeles.
+The Saban Building will feature six floors, including exhibition spaces, the 288-seat Ted Mann Theatre, the Shirley Temple Education Studio, the Debbie Reynolds Conservation Studio, special event spaces, a café, and store.
 The new spherical addition will connect to the Saban Building via glass bridges and will feature the state-of-the-art 1,000-seat David Geffen Theatre and the rooftop Dolby Family Terrace with its sweeping views of the Hollywood Hills.